 Kaplan was often at his best when he attempted to reinterpret fundamental concepts.
 At one point he put forth the idea that reverence for the individual was more basic than the concept of “love thy neighbor.”
 Being created in God’s image was the Biblical way of talking about the absolute value of human life: “… the reason it is wrong to take human life is that the human being wears the image of God; therefore, when a human being is slain, something more than that which is merely human is destroyed, the very image of God is shattered.”
 The proper attitude toward our fellow human beings is respect, the same awe and respect “… we associate with the idea of God.”
 We revere human life because “… it is a spark of that life that animates the universe,” Kaplan told his congregation.
 He believed that acting out of reverence was a higher principle than acting out of love.
 “It is only after mankind will have acquired the principle of reverence for man that it will be possible to love man as he should be loved, not merely ‘as thyself’ but as the reflection of the Divine.
 ‘Beloved is man,’ said R. Akiva, ‘for he was made in the image of God.’”

-The most interesting innovation concerning women at Kaplan’s next congregation, The Society for the Advancement of Judaism (SAJ), established in 1922, occurred a month or so after it was opened, with the Bat Mitzvah of his daughter Judith Kaplan Eisenstein.
-In his later life Kaplan was fond of saying that he had four reasons for instituting the bat mitzvah ceremony—namely, his four daughters, Judith, Hadassah, Naomi and Selma.
+The most interesting innovation concerning women at Kaplan’s next congregation, The Society for the Advancement of Judaism (SAJ), established in 1922, occurred a month or so after it was opened, with the Lit. "daughter of the commandment."
+A girl who has reached legal-religious maturity and is now obligated to fulfill the commandmentsbat mitzvah of his daughter Judith Kaplan Eisenstein.
+In his later life Kaplan was fond of saying that he had four reasons for instituting the bat mitzvah ceremony—namely, his four daughters, Judith, Hadassah, Naomi, and Selma.
 The idea for such a ceremony must have been germinating in Kaplan’s mind for quite a long time.
-At a United Synagogue Convention of the Conservative Movement in 1918 he raised the issue of the equality for women in the synagogue but he made no concrete suggestions and so the discussion never developed.
+At a United Synagogue Convention of the Conservative Movement in 1918 he raised the issue of the equality for women in the synagogue, but he made no concrete suggestions and so the discussion never developed.
 As Judith’s twelfth birthday came and went, Kaplan began to think about doing something appropriate for the occasion.
 Her bat mitzvah was celebrated on the 18th day of Adar 5682, which corresponds to March 18, 1922, when she was twelve and a half years old.
 A simple announcement in the SAJ Bulletin invited everyone in the congregation to a meal afterwards.
 There is no record of any opposition within the congregation, but Kaplan did have his difficulties.
 Before the event there was considerable resistance from both his mother and his mother-in-law.
 Judith many years later recalled the following conversation between them. “‘In-law,’” said my mother’s mother, ‘Talk to your son.
 Tell him not to do this thing.’
 ‘Machateineste (in-law)’, said Grandma Kaplan, ‘You know a son doesn’t listen to his mother.
 You talk to your daughter.
 Tell her to tell him not to do this thing!’”
 The grandmothers did not prevail and the events proceeded as planned.
 As Judith recalls, her father did not decide what exactly she was to do until the night before.
 “Everything was in readiness except the procedure itself.
 On Friday night after Shabbat dinner, Father took me into his study and had me read aloud the blessings which precede and succeed the Torah readings.
 How severely he corrected my diction … He then selected a passage from the weekly (Torah) portion … which I practiced reading in both Hebrew and English.”

 The services took place on the first floor of the SAJ House, as they called George M. Cohan’s converted brownstone at 41 West 86th Street, where the SAJ met, with the men seated in the front and the women seated behind.
 Judith had to sit up front with the men “away from the cozy protection of mother and sisters.”
 Strictly speaking, Judith’s bat mitzvah was not what it would have been if she were a male.
 Judith was called forward to recite the Torah blessings and read a portion from the weekly sidrah (Bible portion).
 Kaplan himself read the blessings for the portion from the Prophets and the Haftarah (Prophetic selection).